cefolger/needsmoredojo/README.md

 containing all of the dojo sources**

 By default, this feature prioritizes absolute path syntax for module paths.
-You can change this in the settings dialog by checking "Prefer relative paths"
+You can change this in the settings dialog by checking "Prefer relative paths."
+Another default setting will be to use single quotes for the define literal.
+You can change to double quotes by changing the "Module ID Strings" setting.

 You can also import an AMD plugin by using <module>!<resource id>.
 For example, to import an i18n resource, type i18!path/to/resource/file: